Dispersion Loss Counteracts Embedding Condensation and Improves Generalization in Small Language Models¶

 TL;DR¶

-This work systematically observes the prevalent phenomenon of "token embeddings in small language models condensing into a narrow cone with depth" (embedding condensation)—a phenomenon not seen in large models—and proposes an angular dispersion loss \(\mathcal{L}_{\text{disp}}\) that directly encourages embedding dispersion.
-Without introducing extra parameters, this loss yields an average improvement of 3.3% on 10 benchmarks for Qwen3 / GPT2.
+This paper systematically observes the universal phenomenon of "embedding condensation," where token embeddings in small language models collapse into a narrow cone as depth increases—unlike in large models.
+The authors design an angular dispersion loss \(\mathcal{L}_{\text{disp}}\) to explicitly force embeddings to spread out.
+Without adding any parameters, this approach achieves an average improvement of 3.3% for Qwen3 / GPT2 across 10 benchmarks.

 Background & Motivation¶

-Core Idea: An angular dispersion loss \(\mathcal{L}_{\text{disp}} = \log \sum_{i \neq j} \exp(-\arccos(\cos\text{sim}(z_i, z_j)) / \pi\tau)\) pushes all token embeddings toward a uniform distribution on the unit hypersphere, with zero additional parameters.
+Core Idea: Use an angular-based dispersion loss \(\mathcal{L}_{\text{disp}} = \log \sum_{i \neq j} \exp(-\arccos(\cos\text{sim}(z_i, z_j)) / \pi\tau)\) to push all token embeddings toward a uniform distribution on the unit hypersphere with zero extra parameters.

 Method¶